microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/ipnamedlocation.md

 ---
 title: "ipNamedLocation resource type"
 description: "Represents an Azure Active Directory named location defined by IP ranges.
-Named locations are custom rules that define network locations which can then be used in a Conditional Access policy."
+Named locations are custom rules that define network locations which can then be used in a conditional access policy."
 localization_priority: Normal
 author: "davidmu1"
 ms.prod: "microsoft-identity-platform"